The Two Oceans Aquarium was one of the places I visited in Cape Town

 I also liked the Sappi River Meander exhibit which showcases a small colony of penguins as part of its display.

-There was also the Predator Exhibit featuring ragged-tooth sharks and if you’re interested in a bit of adventure, you can go shark diving here.
+There was also the Predator Exhibit.
+This featured ragged-tooth sharks.
+The aquarium offers a chance for Shark diving here.
 The Two Oceans Aquarium guarantees perfect diving weather all year round and guaranteed shark sighting!
 Who would have thought?!

 Overall, our visit was both entertaining as well as educating.
-We were reminded of the damage we humans are causing to marine life but more importantly, how we can help to reduce this harm simply by doing the little or the much that we can.
+We were reminded of the damage we humans are causing to marine life.
+And more importantly, how we can help to reduce this harm.

 By being mindful of where our waste ends up in, paying more attention to the world around us, applying the 3Rs – Reuse, Reduce, Recycle in our daily lives, we can all be a part of the solution.